 Poutine

-Poutine is one of Canada’s most famous traditional dishes, which is an amazing combination of crispy fries, squeaky cheese curds, and rich gravy.
-This amazing dish originated in French Canada, then it has gained global popularity and became a beloved comfort food worldwide.
+Poutine is one of Canada’s most famous traditional Canada food dishes, featuring a delicious combination of crispy fries, squeaky cheese curds, and rich gravy.
+This amazing dish originated in French Canada and has since gained global popularity, becoming a beloved comfort food worldwide.

 The simple and classic version of poutine is good but if you add toppings like pulled pork, bacon, or smoked meat, then it will elevate its flavours to another level.
 This might make you famous as Chef in your student accommodation in Canada.
 At an average price of USD 3.50, engaging in this savory treat won’t strain your wallet either.